Prime Geodesic Theorem for Arithmetic Compact Surfaces: Principal Congruence Case: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank the organizers of the 2025 summer school ``Algebra and Number Theory'' held at the Chinese Academy of Sciences, during which event the paper is written.
-The second author would like to thank Jiandi Zou for inspiring discussion related to the chain orders.
+The authors thank the referees for suggestions improving on the readability of the paper.
+They would like to thank the organizers of the 2025 summer school ``Algebra and Number Theory'' held at the Chinese Academy of Sciences, during which event the paper is written.
+Wu would like to thank Jiandi Zou for inspiring discussion related to the chain orders.
+Part of the work is done during Wu's visit at the IASM of Zhejiang University.
+Wu would also like to thank Prof. Binyong Sun and IASM for hospitality and the support from the New Cornerstone Science Foundation.